tsotimus/monkko/packages/cli/README.md

 # @monkko/cli

-High-performance developer toolkit for Monkko ORM, written in Go for maximum speed.
+High-performance developer toolkit for Monkko ODM, written in Go for maximum speed.

 Read the docs [here](https://monkko.com) for more information.